An API is a user interface

 Discussions: Lobsters, Hacker News

-This applies for any API: libX11, libpng, Ruby on Rails (good UX is a major factor for Rails’ success), a REST API, etc.
+This applies to any API: libX11, libpng, Ruby on Rails, Go stdlib, a REST API, gRPC, etc.

 A library exists of two parts: implementation and exposed API.
 The implementation is all about doing stuff and interacting with the computer, whereas the exposed API is about giving a human access to this, preferably in a convenient way that makes it easy to understand, and making it hard to get things wrong.